-Cooked with onions, garlic, lemon and olives and seasoned with bold Moroccan spices, this chicken recipe is incredibly flavorful.
+Cooked with onions, garlic, lemon, and olives and seasoned with bold North African spices, this Moroccan chicken is incredibly flavorful.

 - To season: In addition to salt and pepper, I use paprika, cumin, and cayenne pepper.

-- Chicken: I use bone-in skin-on chicken thighs in this recipe.
+- Chicken: I use bone-in, skin-on chicken thighs.

-- Oil: I use olive oil.
-It's my favorite oil to cook with.
+- Oil: I use olive oil to cook the chicken and onions.
+Ghee is a good substitute.

 Instructions